 All participants must register via Evenbrite to ensure the security of our virtual calls.

-HAPPY HOUR LEADERS
+HAPPY HOUR LEADER

 Jennifer LeBlanc, Founder of the Changing Tides Movement